anarkiwi/sid-wizard/README.md

 ; 08/21                                                                      M64
 ;-------------------------------------------------------------------------------

 The first proof of concept is working!
-In the menu you can select "SYNC MODE".
+In the menu you can select "SYNC MODE":
-(You need to choose/activate MIDI interface VESSEL first)
+( You need to enable the VESSEL MIDI interface first )

 ```
 ![Choose SYNC mode](http://m64.rocks/2-2.png "SID-Wizard VESSEL: choose sync mode")
 ```
 ^ menu point to switch sync modes ^

-MODE 0: normal mode (default, original MIDI support by anarkiwi) MODE 1: external MIDI sync in (by polling)
+MODE 0: normal mode (default, original VESSEL MIDI support by anarkiwi) MODE 1: external MIDI sync in (by polling)
 MODE 2: NMI sync: external MIDI sync in via NMI